Professional Registration/Chartership types

 Previous webinars

-How to apply for professional membership and registration (14 August 2023) - This webinar is available to watch via the EI's YouTube channel here: EI Live | How to apply for professional membership and registration.
+How to apply for professional membership and registration (24 July 2025) - This webinar is available to watch via the EI's YouTube channel here: How to apply for professional membership and registration at the Energy Institute | EI Live Webinar

 Need more help?